Washington Layoffs — November 2005

 |---|---|---|---|---|

-Leading the list was Welch Foods, Inc at its Kennewick facility, reporting 163 affected workers.
+The largest notice was filed by Welch Foods at its Kennewick facility, reporting 163 affected workers.
 Delaware North Companies followed with 80 workers.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.